This site is a work in progress. Stay tuned for more details!

 Most of the day to day operation of the class will be handled through the Computer Science department's CMS Course Management System.
 Just before our first class I will add everyone on the course roster into CMS.
 If you do not find CS2043 as a class you have access to in CMS after Wednesday's lecture, please contact me!

 Many of you will already be familiar with installing Linux and running it either as a primary operating system on your personal machines or through virtualization.
 Even though users of MacOS machines and Linux machines have access to a shell natively, I'd recommend you consider installing a virtualization environment on your machine so that course work (which may entail changing permissions, writing scripts that may delete things, etc.) doesn't have an (accidental) negative or sometimes destructive impact on your machine!
-For more information on virtualization, please visit Get a Virtualization Environment on this site!
+Click here for information about obtaining and installing a Virtual Environment on your machine!